Sturdy U.S. services, factory data boost growth picture

 In another sign of strength, unfilled orders saw their largest rise in seven months.
 Orders for durable goods, which are expected to last three years and more, were revised to show a sturdy 1.7 percent gain instead of the previously reported 0.7 percent advance.

-Orders for non-defense capital goods excluding aircraft increased 3.3 percent.
+Orders for non-defence capital goods excluding aircraft increased 3.3 percent.
 These so-called core capital goods orders were previously reported to have increased 1.4 percent.

 (Reporting by Lucia Mutikani; Additional reporting by Rodrigo Campos in New York; Editing by Paul Simao)